VisActor/VChart/docs/assets/option/en/series/waterfall.md

 Supported since version 1.6.0.

-##${prefix} isGroupLevel(boolean)
+##${prefix} fieldLevel(number)

-Whether the barBackground mark is displayed at the group level.
+Whether the barBackground mark is displayed at the group level and at which level it is displayed.

 Supported since version 1.9.0.

-For example, in a grouped bar chart, if configured as true, each group corresponds to a global barBackground; If configured as false, each bar corresponds to a barBackground.
+For example, in a grouped bar chart, `xField` is set to `['A', 'B', 'C']`.
+If configured as 0, each group divided by `'A'` corresponds to a global barBackground; If configured as 1, each group divided by `'B'` corresponds to a global barBackground; If configured as 2, each bar corresponds to a barBackground.

+The default value is that each bar corresponds to a barBackground.

 {{ use: common-mark(
   prefix = '#' + ${prefix}